 There are several types of manufacturing processes to connect to.
 Let’s simplify them down by categorising them into manual and automated processes.
-Manual processes are primarily controlled by a human operator, whereas automated processes are primarily controlled by an automation device, for example, a PLC or robot.
+Manual processes are primarily controlled by a human operator.
+Automated processes are primarily controlled by an automation device, for example, a PLC or robot.

 Each process must acquire data from the production process, then broadcast its data out using a standardised data format.
 This will be a data formatting schema that can be used for every manual process, machine or device.
 It contains the structure that allows software applications to understand the type of device sending the production data, as well as the production data characteristics contained.

 Any manual or semi-automated process means we need to add sensors and a User Interface (UI).
-This gives the manual operator instruction of the manual process to be performed, as well as feedback on the results of the manufacturing process.
+This gives the manual operator instruction of the manual process being performed and feedback on the process results.
 The process HMI and process sensors must then receive production information and send production data out, that the networked production line can understand and process.

 A Wireless Data Acquisition (DAQ Device)

-To implement a system like this requires either intelligent Industrial Internet of Things enabled sensors, or instead, regular sensors connected through a device that can process incoming commands and then broadcast that sensor data out using a standardised data format.
+To implement a system like this requires intelligent Industrial Internet of Things enabled sensors.
+Or alternatively, regular sensors connected through a device that can process incoming commands, then broadcast that sensor data out using a standardised data format.

 If a process is automated a device will be controlling it, such as a PLC,Robot controller or Smart Tools.
 To connect these types of devices together an industrial protocol is used.
 The right type of protocol often depends on whether it can be supported by the PLC or robotic device that controls the process.

 There are numerous established industrial protocols existing today, including: